 The FCC now allows specific exceptions to permit the use of ‘robocalls,’ such as alerts to possible fraud on your credit card or a reminder to refill a prescription.

-To make sure you’re in compliance with these rules going forward, audit your current compliance practices and procedures.
+To make sure you comply with these rules going forward, audit your current compliance practices and procedures.
 Engage a third-party compliance expert, if needed, so calling policies have all of these regulations in mind.
 Negligence can ruin your brand and credibility among customers present and future and also make you susceptible to enormous fines and potential class action suits. – Melissa Bateman Fitzgerald, VP of Privacy Consulting, Gryphon Networks